• Skip to primary navigation

 TruContain Containment Mat

-The TruContain Containment Mat was a brand new introduction a few years ago and is still considered the best value of all the containment mats that we have reviewed to date.
-There are a few reasons why we like this mat even more.
+The TruContain Containment Mat by Garage Flooring LLC was introduced a couple of years after the AutoFloorGuard mat.
+It remains one of the best values among all the containment mats we have reviewed to date.
+There are a few reasons why we like this mat.

-Not to be outdone, however, TruContain has now released an optional heavy duty version of their already successful standard containment mat.
+Not to be outdone, TruContain has now released an optional heavy-duty version of their already successful standard containment mat.
 Called the TruContain HD, this mat is manufactured with 33% heavier Polyester Scrim fabric than their standard mats.

 This newer HD mat was first tested in the harsher winter climate of Canada.
-The width of the mats is approximately 9” wider than standard as well.
-This was done in order to accommodate the width of most any vehicle.
+In addition, the width of the HD mats in the popular compact and midsize car sizes is approximately 9” wider than the standard mat.
+This was done to increase the volume of water and snow that it will hold.

 Best winter containment mat.
 TruContain